-Option Description Regular expression Specify an expression that may be used to extract a subset of the value from the external source data.
-For example, to extract a flat domain name from an Active Directory record, you could write: (?<=OU=).? (?=,) See also Options below.
-Find Replace by These two settings specify a range of substitutions that are possible per incoming property.
-Use these guidelines: Separate multiple values in both fields with your choice of comma (,) or hash / pound sign (#).
-Use the same separator consistently for all values per property.
-Spaces are significant, and are included in the processing.
-Include the same number of elements to find and
+Specify an expression that may be used to extract a subset of the value from the external expression source data.
+For example, to extract a flat domain name from an Active Directory record, you could write: (?<=0U=).?(?=,)

+See also Options below.

+Find Replace by

+These two settings specify a range of substitutions that are possible per incoming property.
+Use these guidelines:

+- Separate multiple values in both fields with your choice of comma (,) or hash / pound sign (#).
+Use the same separator consistently for all values per property. - Spaces are significant, and are included in the processing. - Include the same number of elements to find and as replacements.
-Include the same number of elements to find and as replacements.
 Any excess in either field is ignored.